-Margaret Sanger - CANCELED (Finally!)
+Margaret Sanger - CANCELLED (Finally!)

 Margaret Sanger, the founder of Planned Parenthood, has finally been disavowed by "cancel culture."
 Planned Parenthood of Greater New York (PPGNY) is finally removing Margaret Sanger’s name from its Manhattan clinic after decades of choosing to overlook the organization’s white supremacist roots.